petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 java -classpath .:* -DclassName=able -Ddata=baker ImportTask_PUT_ById
 ```

 For instance, if you want to overwrite existing `Account` data, replace `1234` and `5678` with the IDs of the existing Accounts.
-The command should look like this:
+The command is as follows:

 ```bash
 java -classpath .:* -DclassName=com.liferay.headless.admin.user.dto.v1_0.Account -Ddata="[{\"id\" :1234, \"name\": \"Bar\", \"type\": \"business\"}, {\"id\": 5678, \"name\": \"Goo\", \"type\": \"guest\"}]" ImportTask_PUT_ById